roshanshibu/labelize/README.md

 - Dashboard can be customized by the user from the Profile page.
 - The project is deployed as an installable PWA.
+- Authentication is mocked by storing a JWT token.
+Application paths are protected from unauthenticated users.
+- All assets used in the project are original/copyright free.

 <hr>

 ### Tasklist